A Stranger from Somewhere: Pre production

 Universal released ninety-one feature films in 1916 including fifty-four Bluebird films.
 (Note: What is Universal Branding — Major film studios owned many movie houses.
-This enabled them to have guaranteed outlets for their products.
-Since Universal-owned no theaters, they needed a solution advising exhibitors on the type of movie they received.
+This gave them guaranteed outlets for their products.
+Since Universal owned no theaters, they needed a solution to advise exhibitors on the type of movie they received.
 Universal responded by forming a three-tier branding system for their films based on the size of their budget and status.
 In the book "The Universal Story," Hirschhorn describes the branding as "the low budget, Red Feather programmers, the more ambitious Bluebird releases, and the occasional Prestige or Jewel production."

 An article in The Moving Picture World explains the Bluebird moniker - we adopted the name of Bluebird Photoplays because this company is the harbinger of the very best that can be produced in features.
 A "Motography" article dated April 28, 1917, announced - A new brand of feature photoplays will be offered for release, though Universal exchanges under the brand name of Butterfly Pictures.

-The Bluebird and Butterfly branding was the brainchild of Carl Laemmle, and both brands exposed his faddish philosophy of "...
+The Bluebird and Butterfly branding was the brainchild of Carl Laemmle, and both brands reflected his faddish philosophy of "...
 THE PLAY is always greater than the star".
 This branding was Laemmle's rather blatant attempt to blunt the proliferation of the star system he had created.
 Laemmle's filmmaking perspective did not last long.
-The ticket-buying audience he serviced went to the movies to see their favorite stars, not the vehicle allowing them to perform.
+The ticket-buying audience he served went to the movies to see their favorite stars, not the vehicle allowing them to perform.
 The branding system had a brief existence and by 1920 had faded away.)